debjyotikar001/asset-optimise/README.md

 9. Support multiple assets (CSS or JavaScript) merge and minify.
 [Read More...](#merge-and-minify-multiple-assets-css-or-javascript)
 10. Support asset (CSS or JavaScript) minification.
 [Read More...](#minify-asset-css-or-javascript)
 11. Provides an Artisan command to clear generated minified assets for storage management.
 [Read More...](#clear-minified-assets)
+12. Configurable hashing strategy (filemtime or content-based) for reliable cache invalidation.
-12. Extensible for future updates, including image compression and CDN integration.
+13. Extensible for future updates, including image compression and CDN integration.

 ## Installation

 Asset Optimise for Laravel requires PHP 8.0 or higher.
-This particular version supports Laravel 9.x, 10.x, 11.x, and 12.x.
+This particular version supports Laravel 9.x, 10.x, 11.x, 12.x and 13.x.

 To get the latest version, simply require the project using [Composer](https://getcomposer.org):